-- 40.3.
-Intelligence agencies noted that Nigeria's pirate action groups (PAGs) have been relatively quiet in the last 2-3 months.
-However, this does not suggest that the piracy threat in West Africa has been eradicated.
-PAGs may strike anytime and the only protection and solution is to be well prepared for such an eventuality. - 41.
-UMS HQ advises all stakeholders never to take the security and safety of their vessels and crew members for granted.
-CURRENT LOW PIRACY THREAT doesn't mean NO PIRACY THREAT! - 42.
-Remember Always "Be Vigilant, Be Safe and Never Be Sorry"
+- 40. UMS HQ advises all stakeholders never to take the security and safety of their vessels and crew members for granted.
+CURRENT LOW PIRACY THREAT doesn't mean NO PIRACY THREAT! - 41.
+Remember Always "Be Vigilant, Be Safe and Never Be Sorry!"